 Inclined and horizontal impact tests: the purpose of these tests is to simulate the predominant shocks and impacts that affect the safety and stability of a load during transport.

 Inclined impact test: through an inclined impact simulation equipment, the load is placed on a platform inclined at 10° and sliding to an impact surface.

 Horizontal impact test: a simulation similar to the inclined impact, only that the surface over which the sample travels is horizontal.
 It is carried out through a horizontal impact tester, which allows the control of the impact velocity and the surface on which it impacts.

 Importance of impact testing

-The importance of the impact test is that it allows companies to determine, under laboratory conditions, the ability of the product + packaging system to absorb the energy of an impact without compromising the safety of the goods.
+The impact test holds significant importance as it enables companies to evaluate the capacity of the product and packaging system to absorb impact energy without jeopardizing the safety of the goods.
+This test conducted in laboratory conditions helps assess the ability of the packaging to withstand potential impacts and protect the enclosed products effectively.
 It is a preventive measure that provides information for designing safer packaging.

 Thus, an impact testing machine makes it possible to reproduce the testing methods over and over again to compare different packaging configurations, including different materials or cushioning and filling systems.

 Validating the packaging against impacts thus has several advantages: